 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Taiwan Semiconductor Manufacturing Company (TSMC) reported significant carbon emissions, with Scope 1 emissions totalling approximately 1,307,966,000 kg CO2e and Scope 2 emissions reaching about 10,150,252,000 kg CO2e.
-This data highlights TSMC's substantial carbon footprint, particularly in its operational activities.
-TSMC has set ambitious climate commitments, aiming for net zero emissions in Scope 1 and 2 by 2025 for its overseas sites.
-This initiative is part of a broader strategy to enhance sustainability across its operations.
-Additionally, TSMC has pledged to achieve net zero emissions across all scopes by 2050, demonstrating a long-term commitment to reducing its environmental impact.
-In previous years, TSMC has made notable progress in emissions reduction.
-For instance, from 2017 to 2020, the company successfully reduced its Scope 1 emissions by 320 metric tons CO2e, achieving a 65% reduction in fluorinated greenhouse gases per unit of production ahead of schedule.
-TSMC's strategy includes increasing the purchase of renewable energy, targeting 20% of energy consumption for new wafer fabs after the 3nm process node by 2025.
-This commitment reflects TSMC's proactive approach to integrating sustainable practices within its manufacturing processes.
-Overall, TSMC's emissions data and climate commitments underscore its dedication to addressing climate change and reducing its carbon footprint in the semiconductor industry.
+In 2024, Taiwan Semiconductor Manufacturing Company (TSMC), headquartered in Taiwan (TW), reported significant carbon emissions, totalling approximately 15,813,120,000 kg CO2e for Scope 1 and 10,926,644,000 kg CO2e for Scope 2.
+This marked an increase from 2023, where emissions were about 1,307,966,000 kg CO2e for Scope 1 and 10,150,252,000 kg CO2e for Scope 2.
+TSMC has not disclosed any Scope 3 emissions data for these years.
+The company has set ambitious climate commitments, aiming for net zero emissions in Scope 1 and 2 by 2025 for its overseas sites, with a long-term goal of achieving net zero emissions across all scopes by 2050.
+Notably, TSMC has already made strides in reducing its Scope 1 emissions, achieving a 65% reduction in fluorinated greenhouse gases per unit of production by 2020, ahead of schedule.
+TSMC is also committed to increasing its renewable energy usage, targeting 20% of energy consumption from renewable sources for new wafer fabs after the 3nm process node, with plans to enhance this based on availability in Taiwan.
+These initiatives reflect TSMC's proactive approach to addressing climate change and reducing its carbon footprint in the semiconductor manufacturing industry.

 Access structured emissions data, company-specific emission factors, and source documents